vikashask/MEAN-Interview-Question/Angular/interview-question.md

     predefined components for development like tables etc. This helps developers save time and efforts.
     Using PrimeNG developers can create awesome applications in no time

-### 13.What Are Differences Between Components And Directives?
+### What Are Differences Between Components And Directives?

 >Components :
     For register component we use @Component meta-data annotation.